michaelmccabe/ramjam/README.md

 For full details for how to use, see [How To Use Ramjam](./RAMJAM.md).

+For details on integrating with CI/CD pipelines, see [CI/CD Integration](./INTEGRATE.md).

 ### Basic Commands

 Display help and available commands: